jeremyBanks/save/README.md

         --name <NAME>
             The name to use for the commit's author and committer.

-            [default: name from git, or else from parent commit, or else "dev"]
+            [default: name from git, or else from parent commit, or else "user"]

             [env: GIT_AUTHOR_NAME=]

         --email <EMAIL>
             The email to use for the commit's author and committer.

-            [default: email from git, or else from parent commit, or else "dev@localhost"]
+            [default: email from git, or else from parent commit, or else "user@localhost"]

             [env: GIT_AUTHOR_EMAIL=]

-    -n, --dry-run
-            Prepare the commit, but don't actually update any references in Git

-    -q, --quiet
-            Decrease log verbosity.
-May be used multiple times

         --squash
             Squashes these changes into the first parent.
-May be used multiple times to squash multiple ancestors, or once to have the same effect as git's `--amend`
+May be repeated multiple times to squash multiple ancestors

             [aliases: amend]

+        --add-parent <ADDED_PARENT_REF>
+            Adds another parent to the new commit.
+May be repeated to add multiple parents

+        --rm-parent <REMOVED_PARENT_REF>
+            Removes a parent from the new commit.
+May be repeated to remove multiple parents

+    -q, --quiet
+            Decrease log verbosity.
+May be repeated to decrease verbosity further

     -v, --verbose
             Increase log verbosity.
-May be used multiple times
+May be repeated to increase verbosity further

     -h, --help
             Print help information